-After you connect your data center (IDC) to an Alibaba Cloud access point by using an Express Connect circuit, you need to add the associated virtual border router (VBR) to the Cloud Enterprise Network (CEN) instance to which the Virtual Private Cloud is attached.
-This establishes private communication between Alibaba Cloud and your data center (IDC).
+After you connect your data center to an Alibaba Cloud access point through an Express Connect circuit, add the associated virtual border router (VBR) to the Cloud Enterprise Network (CEN) instance that contains your Virtual Private Cloud.
+This establishes private communication between Alibaba Cloud and your data center.

 Background information

-Cloud Enterprise Network (CEN) lets you quickly build a global network for hybrid cloud and distributed business systems.
-CEN uses automatic route distribution and learning to accelerate network convergence and improve the quality and security of cross-region network communication.
+Cloud Enterprise Network (CEN) helps you build a global network for hybrid cloud and distributed business systems.
+CEN automatically distributes and learns routes to accelerate network convergence and improve cross-region communication quality and security.

 Prerequisites